DarrylNnon/Secure-a-CI-CD-Pipeline/README.md

  3- Result archival:
  	* Archive the zap_report.html in jenkins to store scan with result with each pipeline run.
 This way, report are always accessible and can be reviewd for future reference.

- 4- Set up Alert for Critical vulnerabiliies (optional but recommended):
+ 4- Set up Alert for Critical vulnerabilities (optional but recommended):

- GOAT: Setting up alerts for critical vulnerabilities after an owasp zap scan is a smart way to ensure that only secure code proceeds to production.Here's i=step-by step approach using zap-cli (an unofficial CLI for oaws zap) to parse and evaluate the zap scan results:
+ Goal: Setting up alerts for critical vulnerabilities after an owasp zap scan is a smart way to ensure that only secure code proceeds to production.Here's a step-by step approach using zap-cli (an unofficial CLI for owasp zap) to parse and evaluate the zap scan results:

  step 1- Install zap-cli
  -> if zap-cli is not already installed, i can install it using pip.
 Ensure pip is installed on my system, and then run: